meltyness/ratchet-pawl/README.md

 They allow definition of devices and users, as well as a backend API to be fetched by the ratchet TACACS daemon on launch.

 ## Future plans / Roadmap
-- [ ] ❌ Data masking to prevent persisting keys in the clear.
 - [ ] ❌ Memory hardening, like the Daemon to prevent keys getting persisted improperly.
 - [ ] ❌ Bcrypt credential hashing to prevent persisting user passwords in the clear.
 - [ ] ❓ assess pre-hashing architecture, so that